Honed Absolute Black Granite

 Black granites that etch (become dull or leave water spots and glass rings from exposure to acid) have been doctored or (rarely) a stone that naturally etches due to traces of calcite.

-will not etch, so be sure to perform the lemon juice test
+will not etch whether honed or polished.
+So, be sure to perform the lemon juice test

 on a sample chipped off the exact slab you wish to buy.